Alex Jones ordered to pay $473M more to Sandy Hook families

 HARTFORD, Conn.
-(AP) — Infowars host Alex Jones and his company were ordered by a judge Thursday to pay an extra $473 million for promoting false conspiracy theories about the Sandy Hook school massacre, bringing the total judgment against him in a lawsuit filed by the victims’ families to a staggering $1.44 billion.
+(AP) — Conspiracy theorist Alex Jones and his company were ordered Thursday to pay an extra $473 million to victims’ families and an FBI agent for calling the 2012 Sandy Hook school shooting a hoax, adding to a nearly $1 billion jury verdict issued last month.

 Jones has bashed the trial as unfair and an assault on free speech rights.
 He says he will appeal the verdicts.
 He also says he doesn’t have the money to pay such huge verdicts, because he has less than $2 million to his name — which contradicted testimony at a similar trial in Texas.
 Free Speech Systems, meanwhile, is seeking bankruptcy protection.